TheStig294/100-more-randomats-pack-1/README.md

 # Newly added/updated randomats

-1. Fastest Finger - 1st person to type a randomat's name triggers it!
+1. Gun Game 3.0 - Periodically gives everyone buyable items!
-2. Événement Aléatoire - A french themed randomat!
+2. A randomat will trigger when someone dies!
-3. Pistols at Dawn - The last players have a cinematic pistol showdown!
+3. Fastest Finger - 1st person to type a randomat's name triggers it!

 # Randomats